Short Version (TL;DR)

 Want to explore coaching together?

-As a Certified Hudson Institute Coach, I completed Hudson's comprehensive ICF (International Coach Federation) accredited Coach Certification Program, which has been training high-caliber coaches for 30+ years.
+As a Certified Hudson Institute Coach, I completed Hudson's comprehensive Coach Certification Program which is accredited by the ICF (International Coach Federation).
+Hudson has been training high-caliber coaches for over 30 years.
 Hudson coaches are trained to look at the whole person, consider where each individual is on their developmental journey, and to ground in solid methodology that informs but does not dictate the engagement.